underthecurve/r-dataviz-ggplot2/R-advancing-with-dataviz.md

 ### Other attributes of ggplot: sizes, scales, colors

 Let's use the `gapminder` package to load in a different slice of the life expectancy data, GDP per capita, and population by country.
-Find out more about Gapminder [here](http://www.gapminder.org/data/) and if you haven't seen it already, take some time to watch founder Hans Rosling's TED talk, ["The best stats you've ever seen"](https://www.ted.com/talks/hans_rosling_shows_the_best_stats_you_ve_ever_seen).
+Find out more about Gapminder [here](http://www.gapminder.org/data/): http://www.gapminder.org/data/.
+And if you haven't seen it already, take some time to watch founder Hans Rosling's TED talk, ["The best stats you've ever seen"](https://www.ted.com/talks/hans_rosling_shows_the_best_stats_you_ve_ever_seen): https://www.ted.com/talks/hans_rosling_shows_the_best_stats_you_ve_ever_seen.
+I'd also encourage you to check out ["Factfulness"](https://www.gapminder.org/factfulness-book/), a book written by the late Rosling and his family members/collaborators.

 ```r